quixoftic/Sxcrape/README.md

 * Performance date.
 * Scheduled start and end times.
 * The genre/category assigned to the artist by SXSW.
-* A description of the artist, the artist's latest album, etc.
 * An image of the artist.
 * A link to one of the artist's songs.
 * A link to one of the artist's music videos.